SuperOrca/asyncminehut/README.md

 # asyncminehut
- A async wrapper for the minehut api.
+ An asynchronous wrapper for the Minehut API. https://api.minehut.com/

 ## Installation
 ```